ledgersmb/pkg-ledgersmb-1.x/README.md

     ```

-We support the following Environment Variables for our dependancies
+We support the following Environment Variables for our dependencies
 - PGHOST : Optional
      - Specifies the Postgres server Domain Name or IP address
 - PGPORT : Optional